 Hotel PPC campaigns can seem intimidating at first.
 You can easily spend hundreds of dollars if you’re not careful.
-This is why so many people are weary of trying out paid search.
+This is why so many people are wary of trying out Paid Search.
 Once you get the hang of it, you realize that there’s potential for fantastic ROI.
 Below are a few tips to get your PPC account up and running.
-If you have no knowledge of what PPC means, you should read our previous post: A Quick Google Adwords Intro for Hoteliers
+If you do not know what PPC means, you should read our previous post: A Quick Google Adwords Intro for Hoteliers

 You should know the ins and outs of your property.
 Where are all the local attractions located near your hotel?
 Is there anything that stands out?
 This is hotel GM 101.
 Sit down with your front desk and ask them where they see most of the traffic coming from.
 Once you have a list of (at least) 10 places, you can start building solid hotel PPC campaigns.
 You should create a campaign and an ad group for each one of the attractions from the list you made.
 This will act as a good starting point for your other campaigns.
 It should look something like this: